-If you get stopped for DUI in Nevada, the police will typically ask you to perform a series of field sobriety tests (FSTs).
-The three standardized FSTs are:
+If you get stopped for DUI in Nevada, police will likely ask you to perform field sobriety tests (FSTs) to gauge whether you may be under the influence of alcohol or drugs.
+These three most common tests are the

-You are under no legal obligation to take these tests, and most defense attorneys would advise that you should politely decline.
+- You are under no legal obligation to take FSTs.

 In this article, our Las Vegas DUI attorneys discuss: